wanggnoc/MTGIpick/win64/README.txt

        - run_MTGI_mac.sh                            # Run MTGIpick software
        - Example.fasta                              # A sequence in FASTA format
        - README.txt                                 # Documentation.
-   2) If you download the MTGIpick package without JDK 1.7 and MCR 8.4 from our web (http://bioinfo.zstu.edu.cn/MTGI), download the JDK 1.7 and MCR 8.4 for your platform from the following Web:
+   2) If you download the MTGIpick package without JDK 1.7 or MCR 8.4 from our web (http://bioinfo.zstu.edu.cn/MTGI), download the JDK 1.7 and MCR 8.4 for your platform from the following Web:
    JDK: http://www.oracle.com/technetwork/java/javase/downloads/java-archive-downloads-javase7-521261.html#jdk-7u25-oth-JPR
    MCR: http://www.mathworks.com/products/compiler/mcr/?refresh=true
    Make sure that the JDK 1.7 and MCR 8.4 are saved into the folder of the MTGIpick.